hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 steps.

 All roads are different, because all towers are different.
 My road to the Tower is paved in ink.
+Yours is paved in blood.
 It might be something that only matters to us, but in the grand scheme we are nothing but dust.
 We have to do it.
 That is our redemption and we pay the price.

 And where is the Tower of all towers?
 What would the nature of such tower be?
 Who will wait for us atop?
 Will anyone be there?
 No one knows.